Genocidal intent

 Genocidal intent is the specific mental element, or mens rea, required to classify an act as genocide under international law, particularly the 1948 Genocide Convention.
 To establish genocide, perpetrators must be shown to have had the dolus specialis, or specific intent, to destroy a particular national, ethnic, racial, or religious group, in whole or in part.
 Unlike broader war crimes or crimes against humanity, genocidal intent necessitates a deliberate aim to eliminate the targeted group rather than merely displace or harm its members.

 The concept of genocidal intent is complex and has spurred significant legal debate, primarily due to the challenge of proving an individual’s intent to destroy a group without direct evidence.
-International criminal tribunals, such as those for Rwanda and the former Yugoslavia, have relied on circumstantial evidence to infer intent, considering the scale, systematic nature, and targeting patterns of atrocities.
+International criminal tribunals, such as those for Rwanda and the former Yugoslavia, have relied on circumstantial evidence to infer intent, considering factors such as the general context, the scale of atrocities committed, systematic targeting of victims because of group membership, and repetition of destructive or discriminatory acts.
 Legal standards for genocidal intent have varied, with some rulings demanding dolus directus (direct intent to cause harm) and others allowing for dolus indirectus (foreseeable consequences accepted by the perpetrator).
 This discrepancy has influenced judicial outcomes, as seen in the acquittal of certain defendants under stringent intent requirements, leading some scholars to advocate for a knowledge-based standard to better facilitate genocide convictions.

 The debate surrounding genocidal intent also intersects with state accountability.
 The rigorous evidentiary standards for genocidal intent remain a point of contention, as critics argue they hinder genocide prevention by setting a high threshold for intervention and prosecution.
 A more fundamental criticism is that requiring genocidal intent for killings to be criminal privileges the intention of states over the loss suffered by civilian victims, which could hinder efforts to prevent civilian killing where genocidal intent is not present.

 Definition and legal standards

 For an act to be classified as genocide (under the Genocide Convention), it is essential to demonstrate that the perpetrators had a deliberate and specific aim (dolus specialis) to physically destroy the group based on its real or perceived nationality, ethnicity, race, or religion.
 Intention to destroy the group's culture or intending to scatter the group does not suffice.

 In 2019, Canada's National Inquiry into Missing and Murdered Indigenous Women argued that when it comes to state responsibility for genocide, "a state's specific intent to destroy a protected group can only be proved by the existence of a genocidal policy or manifest pattern of conduct."
-The MMIWG inquiry used a broader definition of genocide from the Crimes Against Humanity and War Crimes Act which encompasses "not only acts of commission, but 'omission' as well."
+The MMIWG inquiry used a broader definition of genocide from the Crimes Against Humanity and War Crimes Act which encompasses "an act or omission committed with intent to destroy, in whole or in part, an identifiable group of persons."
 The inquiry described the traditional legal definition of genocide as "narrow" and based on the Holocaust.